 - In a small saucepan, add shells, veggie stock and one bay leaf.

 Bring stock to a boil on medium high heat.
 Once the shrimp sells turn pink, turn the heat off.
 The stock will be used to flavor the sauce later.

 - Combine your seasoning blend ingredients in a small bowl to make a dry rub.
 Use a spoon to mix in each spice well.

 - In a medium bowl, season shrimp liberally with spice blend.

 In a large skillet, heat 3 tbsp olive oil on medium high heat.
 Once the oil begins to smoke a little, it is ready.
 Add shrimp to the pan and sear on both sides.
 Remove shrimp from the pan once they turn pink.
 They do not need to be fully cooked through as they will finish cooking in the sauce.

 - In the same pan add the remaining table spoon of olive oil.
 Keep flame on medium high heat.

-- Add shallots to the skillet and let them cook until they are translucent, about 1 minute.
+- Add shallots and red onions to the skillet and let them cook until they are translucent, about 1 minute.